facebookresearch/hiplot/docs/getting_started.rst

    >>> hiplot --host 0.0.0.0

-HiPlot webserver allows to do way more:
+HiPlot webserver can do way more:

 * you can share the URL to a colleague - it contains all the columns you have filtered, reordered during the session
 * you can :ref:`tutoWebserverCompareXp`